dvilelaf/agent-toolbox/README.md

-# Eolas x Algo: Agent Skills Hackathon
+# Agent Toolbox

 A collection of tools for your agent's toolbox.
+Submitted to the Eolas x Algo: Agent Skills Hackathon

 <p align="center">
   <img width="30%" src="img/logo.png">